ahen4life/randomize/README.md

 # Randomize! #

 Hi!
 This project aims at giving basic hexa code for a random color.
 Just click on the dice and get any color from the hexa range, starting with a #!
 Hope you like it!

+Btw, don't ever hesitate to pull requests, I'm open to everything.

+Cheers!